digital-land/submit/.github/ISSUE_TEMPLATE/EPIC.md

 Stories

-[Lisy of user stories that need to be fulfilled for this EPIC]
+[List of user stories that need to be fulfilled for this EPIC]

 Tech Approach